Abid-hussain-pvt/first-demo/README.md

 # first-demo
-This is first trial in github
+This is my first trial in github and my first repo